jenselg/obfs/README.md

 ##### Set data:

-    - All data except for non-array objects and functions, are saved in a file in 'key.dat' format
+    - all data except for associative arrays and functions, are saved in a file in 'key.dat' format
-    - Functions are saved in a file in 'key.js' format
+    - functions are saved in a file in 'key.js' format
-    - Non-array objects are treated and created as folders, and identified with a .obj file containing the full path
+    - associative arrays are treated and created as folders, and identified with a .obj file containing the relative path in dot notation
-    - Objects inside arrays are treated as-is and not as folders
+    - objects inside arrays are treated as-is and not as folders

     String:
     obj.key = 'string'